What you'll need Resident Hand Book

 CLC, including Incident Reports, conduct letters, emails and

-other persons, certain exceptions are authorized under WAC
+safety of a resident or other persons, certain exceptions are

 The Intentional Christian Community engages residents in diverse

 and inclusive, healthy, safe, and sustainable communities that

 foster academic success and personal growth.
 Under this

 contract, the Resident pays for a residential experience